Everything you need to know before you go.

 We understand that sometimes our plans don’t work out.
 If you need to cancel, please notify Cynthia immediately.
 Because retreats are planned well in advance for participants due to having to take time off of work and book travel arrangements, it is difficult to fill spots left open by cancellations closer to the retreat date.

-If you cancel more than two months in advance (before retreat), a full refund minus $25.00 will be returned.
-If you cancel between one and two months in advance, a full refund minus $50.00 will be refunded to you.
-If you cancel between two and four weeks in advance, a full refund minus $150.00 will be refunded to you.
-If you cancel less than two weeks in advance, 50% will be refunded.
+If you cancel more than 60 days in advance (before retreat), a full refund minus $100.00 will be returned.
+If you cancel between 30 and 59 days in advance, 50% will be refunded to you.
+If you cancel between 14 and 29 days, 25% will be refunded to you.
+If you cancel less than 13 days in advance, you will not be refunded.

 Please allow 10 business days for your refund.